 October 19-20, 2019

 Donato Cabrera kicked off the 2019-20 season with a program opening with Wagner’s lush Siegfried Idyll, and anchored by Beethoven’s triumphant Seventh Symphony.
 As a native of Reno, Cabrera developed a local reputation for his varied programming and energizing performances.
 Another Reno-native, esteemed violinist Helen Kim, performed the West Coast premiere of Samuel Adams’ Chamber Concerto for Violin.

 S. ADAMS: Chamber Concerto for Violin

 Candidate 3: Martin Majkut

 November 23-24, 2019

-Slovakian-born conductor Martin Majkut makes his Reno debut with a concert spanning continents and centuries.
-The first half opens with a Baroque Italian gem before moving into one of the best works for chamber orchestra by Argentinean composer Alberto Ginastera.
-Virtuoso soloist Bella Hristova joins the orchestra in the second half for a lovely work from Majkut’s home country, and Beethoven’s glorious, transcendent Violin Concerto.
+Slovakian-born conductor Martin Majkut made his Reno debut with a concert spanning continents and centuries.
+The concert opened with a Baroque Italian gem before moving into an energetic work for chamber orchestra by Argentinean composer Alberto Ginastera.
+For the second half of the program, soloist Bella Hristova performed a lovely work from Majkut’s home country, and concluded with Beethoven’s transcendent Violin Concerto.

 Bella Hristova, violin